kb-dk/access-digital-objects/examples.md

  * and so on ...

-Examples:
+her are a descriptions of three concrete examples:

-+ Find any data about Søren Kierkegaard:
++ If you want to find any data about Søren Kierkegaard:

   http://www.kb.dk/editions/any/2009/jul/editions/da/?searchAcrossEditions=true&query=Søren+kierkegaard

-+ Find a list of all the "søkort" from Bornholm
++ If you want to get all the "søkort" from Bornholm:

-+ Find all the småtry/partiprogrammer of the socialdemokraterne in the period 1900-1930
++ Or get all the småtry/partiprogrammer of the socialdemokraterne in the period 1900-1930: